 The Government of Canada has much to do, and the Catholic Church still has to issue an apology for their role in the residential school system.
 Pope Francis has finally agreed to meet with Indigenous leaders this year to discuss coming to Canada to apologize for the Church’s role in operating those schools.
 A papal apology was one of the 94 recommendations made by the Truth and Reconciliation Commission (see links at the bottom of this story), set up as part of a government apology and settlement over the schools.

-EDUCATING OURSELVES The residential school system was funded by the federal government, run by the Church, and operated in all parts of the country.
+EDUCATING OURSELVES The residential school system was funded by the federal government, run by churches — Roman Catholic, Anglican, United, Methodist, and Presbyterian were the major denominations involved — and operated in all parts of the country.
 More than 150,000 Indigenous children were taken from their families and placed in one of the 140 schools for months or years.
 Their parents could be fined or jailed if they tried to keep their kids at home.
 The Canadian government aimed to force Indigenous kids to assimilate to the Euro-Canadian society, consequently erasing their culture and stopping its transmission between generations.
 That included their languages, spiritual beliefs, and traditions.
 Many children suffered physical, psychological, and sexual abuse, which has led to post-traumatic stress disorder, survivor syndrome, and intergenerational trauma.

 We all have a role to play.
 People in power have a role to play.
 As Dr. Bonnie Henry, the Provincial Health Officer for British Columbia, said on her May 31 pandemic briefing, while the deaths happened in the past, our systems and laws continue to perpetuate racism and discrimination that hurt Indigenous peoples.
 “This is our history of colonization,” she said.
 “It’s not something that happened to First Nations children and families.
 This is something we did to First Nations children and families.”